AlphaAssay $ test my signal

 The mechanics, in plain language

-The daily record.
-Each day the outcome of our past verdicts is written into a public record.
+The public state.
 The endpoint is free and needs no account:

 curl https://api.alphaassay.com/v1/public/calibration